Man, woman found dead with gunshot wounds on Chicago Skyway

 CHICAGO (AP) — Police say a man and woman have been found dead with gunshot wounds on the Chicago Skyway, prompting an early-morning closure of part of the expressway that connects the city with Indiana.

-Walter Schroeder, a spokesman for the Chicago Fire Department, tells the Chicago Tribune (http://trib.in/2sApXKA ) that crews responded to reports of a shooting around 4:15 a.m.
+Chicago Fire Department spokesman Walter Schroeder says crews responded to reports of a shooting around 4:15 a.m.
 Wednesday.
+A statement from police says the woman had multiple gunshot wounds and the man was shot in the head.
+It says the deaths were being investigated as a possible killing and suicide.

-Police spokesman Officer Ron Gaines says the man was shot in the head and the woman was shot in the back, and both were found unresponsive at the scene.
-He says the deaths were being investigated as possibly domestic-related.
+Police spokesman Officer Ron Gaines tells the Chicago Tribune the woman was shot in the back, and both were found unresponsive at the scene.

 The Illinois Department of Transportation fully closed the eastbound lanes of Interstate 90 east of the Dan Ryan Expressway because of the police activity.